‘Peace mission’: Hungary’s Orban meets Putin in Russia, defying EU leaders

 Hungary has also angered Ukraine by criticising the EU opening formal membership talks with Kyiv, although it ended up abstaining rather than vetoing the move.

-Borrell also said that Putin “has been indicted by the International Criminal Court and an arrest warrant released for his role in relation to the forced deportation of children from Ukraine to Russia”.
+Borrell noted that Putin “has been indicted by the International Criminal Court and an arrest warrant released for his role in relation to the forced deportation of children from Ukraine to Russia”.

 European Commission President Ursula von der Leyen warned on Friday that “appeasement will not stop” Putin.
 “Only unity and determination will pave the path to a comprehensive, just and lasting peace in Ukraine,” she said on X.